aksommerville/egg2/README.md

 ## TODO

 - [ ] Major changes.
-- - [ ] Confirm we can get decent whoosh, click, and snap sounds without subtractive voices.
+- - [x] Confirm we can get decent whoosh, click, and snap sounds without subtractive voices.
 I'm not sure we can.
 - - - Humm Fu had pretty decent hihats, but I had trouble with snare.
 I think we do need subtractive noise.
-- - - [ ] Use a precalculated noise buffer, say one second long, generated with a private PRNG.
+- - - [x] Use a precalculated noise buffer, say one second long, generated with a private PRNG.
 That way, native and web can produce exactly the same noise.
 - - - - They'll still sound different at different sample rates but I don't think we can avoid that.
+- - - [x] eggdev
+- - - [x] native
+- - - [x] editor
+- - - [x] web
 - - [ ] Also add IIR post stages.
 They will make the HARSH voice mode much more useful.
 - - [ ] editor: MIDI-In for synth instrument testing.
 Maybe just while the modecfg modal is open?
 - - [ ] Standard instruments.